tjohnston-softdev/aurion-assessment-2110/instructions.md

 	* Higher numbers are ignored without error.
 	* Negative and decimal values still cause errors during the initial format check because the respective characters are not allowed.

-#### Pathfinding
+#### Pathfinding - Exact Route

-* Exact route:
 * Input is a string with each character representing a node along the route.
 * This string must have at least two characters.
 * Messages are output for invalid route input.
 * If the route is not possible or a node does not exist, output "NO SUCH ROUTE"
 * Successful output is the distance of the given route.

-* Shortest path:
+#### Pathfinding - Shortest Path

 * Implemented using Dijkstra's algorithm.
 * If the start or end nodes are missing, output message.
 * If the end node was not visited, the algorithm was unsuccessful.
 * Successful output is the distance of the calculated route.

-* Possible routes:
+#### Pathfinding - Possible Routes
 * Supports criteria for 'number of stops' and 'total distance'
 * If the start or end nodes are missing, output message.
 * If the criteria objects are invalid, output message.
 * If the end node cannot be reached from the start node in a direct sequence, there are no possible routes to search.
 The output will be zero.
 * Pathfinding expands from the start node, creating new possible paths as nodes are visited.
 * Backtracking is allowed, so nodes can be visited multiple times on a given route.
 * If the end node is visited at *any* point, it is a completed route and will be remembered.
 * A complete route is valid if the criteria is met and has at least one stop.
 * *All* completed routes are saved to avoid searching forever but only valid routes will be counted for the end result.
 * Valid routes are counted after all of the completed routes have been found.
 * Successful output is the number of possible routes found, even if it is zero.

 #### Output